The National Minimum Wage

 The employer may appeal against the notice of underpayment within 28 days of service of the notice.
 An appeal must be made to the employment tribunal (or industrial tribunal in Northern Ireland).
 If the employer does not comply with the notice of underpayment, HMRC can take a case to a tribunal or County Court (or Scottish equivalent) on behalf of the worker, or prosecute the employer.

-Under a new scheme, which came into effect on 1 January 2011, employers who deliberately pay their staff less than the NMW may have their breaches publicised by the Department for Business, Innovation and Skills.
+Employers who deliberately pay their staff less than the NMW may have their breaches publicised by the Department for Business, Innovation and Skills.

 HMRC have created a Dynamic Response Team which will concentrate on the most complex and high profile cases.